-Victim Services is responsible for ensuring that the Commission is in compliance with the Victim's Assistance Law (Chapter 960, Florida Statute) and other statutes governing victims' rights relating to Parole Commission releasees.
+Victim Services is responsible for ensuring that the Commission is in compliance with the Victim's Assistance Law (Chapter 960, Florida Statute) and other statutes governing victims' rights relating to Parole Commission releases.
 The Commission is sensitive to the rights of victims and carefully considers their input in their deliberations regarding release.

-Victim Services made numerous contacts in providing services to victims during the 1991-92 fiscal year.
+Victim Services made numerous contacts in providing services to victims during the 1992-93 fiscal year.
 Services include personal contact with victims at public hearings, letters, telephone calls, and investigations conducted by field staff to locate and explain to victims their rights in the process.

-Victims' rights include the right to be notified of public hearings scheduled by the Commission to consider whether to grant or deny parole, or whatever other action they deem necessary.
+Victims's rights include the right to be notified of public hearings scheduled by the Commission to consider whether to grant or deny parole, or whatever other action they deem necessary.
 Victims of crimes committed by parole-eligible inmates have the right to make oral statements at the public hearings or submit written statements to the Commission concerning parole.

-The Commission is a member of the Florida Network of Victims' Witness Services, a statewide advocacy group that promotes the rights of victims.
-The Victim Services Administrator is a member of the Governor's Coordinating Council on Victims' Rights.
-The Administrator and staff also work very closely with victims' rights groups throughout the state, i.e. Mothers Against Drunk Driving (MADD), Parents of Murdered Children, Stop Putting Out Prisoners (STOP), victim witness counselors in State Attorney offices, and other victim advocacy groups.
+The Commission is a member of the Florida Network of Victims'

+Witness Services, a statewide advocacy group that promotes the rights of victims.
+The Administrator and staff also work very closely with victims' rights groups throughout the state, i.e. Mothers Against Drunk Driving (MADD), Parents of Murdered Children, Stop Turning Out Prisoners (STOP), victim witness counselors in State Attorney offices, and other victim advocacy groups.